-Three distinct online marketplaces come to my mind as best way to sell handmade items.
+Three distinct online marketplaces come to my mind as the best way to sell handmade items.
 The first is Facebook Marketplace where you can open an online store with your personal brand free of cost.
 The other best place is Etsy which specializes only in marketplaces for handmade items.
-They charge a small monthly fee to provide you an online marketplace.
-Also check Shopify.com where you can pay a nominal fee to open a marketplace.
+They charge a small monthly fee to provide you with an online marketplace.
+Also, check Shopify.com where you can pay a nominal fee to open a marketplace.

 10. Amazon Handmade

 Amazon Handmade is a special service for an artisan and craftsperson.
 You need to complete and submit an online application form on Amazon Handmade.
-Upon successful application, you can upload images, write brief description about your handmade item and sell through Amazon, the single largest online store in the world.
+Upon successful application, you can upload images, write a brief description about your handmade item and sell through Amazon, the single largest online store in the world.

 Craigslist allows you to post free classifieds.
 It’s very simple to open an account on Craigslist.
 Upload an excellent picture, write a description of the handmade item you’re selling and mention the price.
 However, you’ll also have to specify terms and conditions for delivery as well as payments from buyers.
 The flipside with Craigslist: It’s a primarily classifieds website and hence, this isn’t suitable for selling niche handmade items.